Second Life: Classification

+As of October 2024, live streaming service Twitch lists Second Life as a 'prohibited game' which cannot be streamed on the service.

 Residents and avatars

 There is no charge for creating a Second Life account or for making use of the world for any period of time.
 Linden Lab reserves the right to charge for the creation of large numbers of multiple accounts for a single person (5 per household, 2 per 24 hours) but at present does not do so.
 A Premium membership (US$11.99 monthly, US$32.97 quarterly, or US$99 annually) extends access to an increased level of technical support, and also pays an automatic stipend of L$300/week into the member's avatar account, and after 45 days that resident will receive a L$700 bonus, making it L$1,000 for that week.
 This amount has decreased since the original stipend of L$500, which is still paid to older accounts.
 Certain accounts created during an earlier period may receive L$400.
 This stipend, if changed into USD, means that the actual cost for the benefit of extended tech support for an annual payment of US$72 is only about US$14, depending on the currency exchange rates.
 However, the vast majority of casual users of Second Life do not upgrade beyond the free "basic" account.

 Avatars may take any form users choose (human, animal, vegetable, mineral, or a combination thereof) or residents may choose to resemble themselves as they are in real life.
 They may choose even more abstract forms, given that almost every aspect of an avatar is fully customizable.
 Second Life culture consists of many activities and behaviors that are also present in real life.
 A single resident account may have only one avatar at a time, although the appearance of this avatar can change between as many different forms as the Resident wishes.
 Avatar forms, like almost everything else in Second Life, can be either created by the user, or bought pre-made.
-A single person may also have multiple accounts, and thus appear to be multiple Residents (a person's multiple accounts are referred to as alts).
+A single person may also have multiple accounts, and thus appear to be multiple Residents (a person's multiple accounts are referred to as alternate character (alts)).